 These sort of goggles will fit anywhere between adults who have smaller faces, youth or even kids.
 The good thing with these sort of goggle is for the youths is that hopefully they can get some more years out of them rather than just one or two years.

 Medium framed goggles will fit a wide variety of adult faces as these are the most generic frames that have the most broadest fit.

 These frames are the biggest of all.
 They are a great fit for those who have a larger type of head and those who also sweat a lot more than the common man or lady.
 The larger framed goggles have a wider view that helps when you are trying to see where you are going.

 Goggles for Glasses

 Goggles for glasses are called over the glasses or OTG for short.
 These goggles have either a small cut outs on the side of the frame or in the foam its self to allow the frame to fit in snugly into the sides of them.
 This way the frame can sit comfortable on the face and not put to much pressure on the temples.
 OTG’s also usually have a deeper depth to them to allow for the glasses to go inside of them.

-Having a good type of lens is critical to being able to see on the slopes.
-Having a terrible lens is like having sunglasses on in the middle of the night while trying to star gaze.
-Ever tired it?
+Having the correct lens is critical to being able to see on the slopes.
+Having the wrong lens is like having sunglasses on in the middle of the night while trying to star gaze.
+Ever tried it?
 It’s rather hard, trust me.
 Here are a few tips and tricks to keep in mind when it comes to looking at lenses:

 These types of lenses are usually found on the lower to mid priced goggle range.
 They usually consist of a flatter lens that curves from side to side.
 These are a great goggle as they usually aren’t too overpriced however they do sometimes distort your vision slightly.
 These would be a great option for those who don’t go every year but still want a lens that is going to make it great on the hill.